 nodeCIDRMaskSizeIPv6: Mask size for IPv6 Node CIDR in IPv6 or dual-stack cluster.
 Valid range is 64 to 126.
 Default is 64.

 Antrea supports flexible control over Pod IP addressing since version 1.4.
-This can be
+Pod

-IPPool CRD with a desired set of IP ranges.
-The
+IPPool CRD defines a desired set of IP ranges and VLANs.
+An

-annotated to Namespace, Pod and PodTemplate of StatefulSet/Deployment.
-Antrea will manage
+to Namespace, Pod and PodTemplate of StatefulSet/Deployment.
+Then Antrea will

 AntreaIPAM feature is disabled.